 There are quite a few terms to address aunts and uncles.
 They vary depending on which side of the family, whose brother or sister they are, and if they are older or younger than the person's parents.
 However, there are two all-purpose terms that can be used in general, not only for family members, but also for everyone else who is of an age similar to one's aunts and uncles, even total strangers!

 The most popular Chinese word for spouse is beloved; it is composed by the characters for love and person.
 There are, of course, several terms of endearment and also formal terms for spouses to call each other and to be called by others, however these are the two most commonly used:

 Symbols for Children

 Children in Chinese is composed by two characters meaning child, however the second character also means son.
-So when referring to a son the child character is preceded by the another character meaning son.
+So when referring to a son, the child character is preceded by another character meaning son.
 In the same manner when referring to a girl, the female character precedes the son character.

 Son (ér zi)

 Any and all of the images in this list can be clicked on to open a full resolution image of the symbol.
 You can print this image using the print command on your browser and use them for a variety of purposes.